 In addition to representing my clients to the best of my abilities, I’m passionate about helping students succeed in their pursuit of higher education, regardless of age or background.
 By privately funding this scholarship program, I hope to remove some of the stress and financial burdens students face these days.
 Whether you’re a tired law school student or just starting your undergrad studies, I wish you the best and urge you to keep focusing on your academic success.
 It’ll pay off in the end!

-Benjamin Gerber is a widely respected Atlanta attorney, specializing in workers’ compensation litigation for Georgia workers who suffer back and neck injuries, catastrophic injuries and other common workplace accidents.
+Benjamin Gerber is a widely respected Atlanta attorney, specializing in workers’ compensation litigation for Georgia workers who suffer back and neck injuries, catastrophic injuries, car accidents and other common workplace accidents.
 He graduated cum laude from the University of Georgia, where he received a Bachelor’s Degree in Political Science.
 He went on to earn his Juris Doctor degree from George Washington University Law School.
 During law school, he first began helping individuals stand up to major corporations by working at the Consumer Affairs Clinic.
 He also had legal internships at the Department of Justice and the United States District Court for the District of Columbia.
 Read Bio